-Higher Degree of Masters with distinction The project/dissertation at Grade A and no course at less than Grade C and: Overall performance in qualifying courses at Grade A; or Equivalent average percentage mark; or The majority of qualifying courses at Grade A. Higher Degree of Masters with merit The project/dissertation at Grade B and no course at less than Grade C and: Overall performance in qualifying courses at Grade B; or Equivalent average percentage mark; or The majority of qualifying courses at Grade B. Higher Degree of Masters The project/dissertation at Grade C and no course at less than Grade D and: Overall performance in qualifying courses at Grade C; or Equivalent average percentage mark; or The majority of qualifying courses at Grade C.
+Higher Degree of The project/dissertation at Grade A and no course at less than Masters with Grade C and: distinction Overall performance in qualifying courses at Grade A; or Equivalent average percentage mark; or The majority of qualifying courses at Grade A; or All courses passed at the first attempt.
+Higher Degree of The project/dissertation at Grade B and no course at less than Masters with merit Grade Č and: • Overall performance in qualifying courses at Grade B; or Equivalent average percentage mark; or The majority of qualifying courses at Grade B; or All courses passed at the first attempt.
+Higher Degree of The project/dissertation at Grade C and no course at less than Masters Grade D and: • Overall performance in qualifying courses at Grade C; or Equivalent average percentage mark; or The majority of qualifying courses at Grade C.

 - 8.5.3.
 The Award Board may, in exceptional circumstances, recommend an award in the case of a Student who has achieved a Grade E or Grade F in a qualifying course.
 The Award Board shall record its justification for any such award. - 8.5.4.
 The specific criteria for the award of a Higher Degree of Master, Master with Merit and Master with distinction and the method used to calculate the award shall be as prescribed in the programme structures for each Programme of Study. - 8.5.5.
-The Higher Degree of Master with distinction can only be awarded to Students who have not had any resit attempts. - 8.5.6.
+The Higher Degree of Master with distinction or merit can only be awarded to Students who have passed all courses at the first attempt. - 8.5.6.
 The University Studies Committee may approve criteria above the minimum standards specified in paragraphs 8.5.2 above.